 - Our customers- We recognise that engagement with our customers is vital so that we understand their objectives and priorities and can tailor our product strategies and business plans accordingly.
-It is also very important that we regularly engage with customers throughout procurement and programme life cycles to ensure that we continue to deliver value for money and provide customer satisfaction, listening and taking action where any areas of concern are highlighted. - Our people- Our employees are critical to our success within the UK which remains significantly dependent on the quality of our technical expertise and service delivery.
-As we continue to position our business for growth, maintaining and continuing to develop a highly skilled motivated workforce that is focused on solving challenging problems for our customers is critical to our success.
-Engaging frequently with our people is essential to ensure that we understand how our workforce relates to our business and to ensure that we listen to and address employee concerns and feed our employees' ideas and understanding into our own approaches and strategies. - Our wider workforce- Because a significant proportion of our revenue is generated through the provision of services, having an agile workforce is important to us and we therefore employ a number of contractors across our business.
-Whilst we are careful to ensure that contractors are treated in an appropriate manner, distinct from permanent on-payroll staff, we also recognise that contractors have to have a good relationship with us to represent us well in front of customers and to support us in working in a compliant manner across the business. - Our partners and suppliers- One of Northrop Grumman's key values is to consider our suppliers and partners as essential members of our team and we recognise that, as a business with aspiration for further growth in the UK, our success and reputation is closely aligned with

-- the performance and prosperity of this stakeholder group.
-We also recognise that, for those of our suppliers who are Small to Medium sized Enterprises (SMEs), are heavily dependent on customers like Northrop Grumman to appropriately plan and maintain regular cashflow and that uncertainties created by situations like BREXIT may be amplified for such companies. - Our communities- The Company is mindful of its impact on and its responsibilities for the communities in which it operates.
+It is also very important that we regularly engage with customers throughout procurement and programme life cycles to ensure that we continue to deliver value for money and provide customer satisfaction, listening and taking action where any areas of concern are highlighted. - Our people- Our success within the UK remains significantly dependent on the quality of our technical expertise and service delivery.
+As we continue to position our business for growth, maintaining and continuing to develop a highly skilled motivated workforce that is focused on solving challenging problems for our customers is critical.
+Engaging frequently with our people is essential to ensure that we understand how our workforce relates to our business and to ensure that we listen to and address employee concerns and integrate our employees' ideas and understanding into our own approaches and strategies. - Our wider workforce- Because a significant proportion of our revenue is generated through the provision of services, having an agile workforce is important to us and we therefore employ a number of contractors across our business.
+Maintaining good relationships with our contractors is a key element of programme success and maintaining a high level of customer satisfaction. - Our partners and suppliers- One of Northrop Grumman's key values is to consider our suppliers and partners as essential members of our team and we recognise that, as a business with aspiration for further growth in the UK, our success and reputation is closely aligned with the performance and prosperity of this stakeholder group.
+We also recognise that, for those of our suppliers who are Small to Medium sized Enterprises (SMEs), are heavily dependent on customers like Northrop Grumman to appropriately plan and maintain regular cashflow and that uncertainties created by situations like BREXIT may be amplified for such companies. - Our communities- NGUKL is mindful of the company's impact on and its responsibilities for the communities in which it operates.
 This is particularly relevant for our responsibility to our government customer and to the broader armed forces community, as well as the promotion and active support of STEM activities across schools and universities.